teretzdev/meetme-discord-11/README.md

 - Discord account and a Discord bot for integration.

 ## Installation
-To install the necessary dependencies, run the following command in the project directory:
+To install the necessary dependencies, including new ones from the `meetme-discord-8-process` integration, run the following command in the project directory:

 ```bash
 npm install
 ```

 ## Environment Setup
-Create a `.env` file in the root directory of your project and add the following environment variables:
+Create a `.env` file in the root directory of your project and add the following environment variables, including any new ones required by the integrated components:

 ```
 PUPPETEER_HEADLESS=true